-Alzheimer's disease, Biomarkers, Cerebrospinal fluid, Amyloid β peptide, Tau protein, Neurofibrillary tangles and extracellular plaque deposits of the amyloid β peptide (A β).
+Alzheimer's disease, Biomarkers, Cerebrospinal fluid, Amyloid β peptide, Tau protein, Neurofibrillary tangles Alzheimer's disease (AD) is the most prevalent type of dementia.
+Pathologically, the disease is marked by neurofibrillary tangles (NFT), which are aberrant accumulations of the tau protein that develop inside neurons, and extracellular plaque deposits of the amyloid β peptide $(A\beta)$ .
 These pathological lesions are present in the brain before the beginning of clinical manifestations.
 However, despite advancements in the comprehension of AD pathophysiology, timely and accurate clinical diagnosis remains challenging.
 Therefore, developing biomarkers capable of detecting AD during the preclinical phase holds enormous promise for precise diagnosis since detecting the disease early is crucial because it enables interventions when treatments may be more effective.
 This article intends to provide a comprehensive review of AD biomarkers, discussing their significance, classification, and recent developments in the field.